-If you are managing multiple brands/websites on Salesforce Commerce Cloud, then you must have encountered a pertinent question – Should you utilize multiple Realms for developing/configuring/managing multiple websites, or opt for a single Realm for all of them?
+If you are managing multiple brands/websites on Salesforce Commerce Cloud, then you must have encountered a pertinent question – should you utilize multiple realms for developing, configuring, or managing multiple websites, or opt for a single realm for all of them?
 Finding the correct answer to this question is crucial to improve efficiency and scalability as well as meeting business objectives.

-In this blog, we would try to explain the relationship between Realms and Sites, and outline the benefits and limitations of using a single Realm in comparison to multiple with respect to business objectives.
+In this blog, we have explained the relationship between realms and sites.
+We have also outlined the benefits and limitations of using a single realm in comparison to multiple with respect to business objectives.

-Before diving deep in the subject, it is important to understand what the terms ‘Realms’ and ‘Sites’ refer to in the context of Salesforce Commerce Cloud.
+Before diving deep into the subject, it is important to understand what the terms ‘Realms’ and ‘Sites’ refer to in the context of Salesforce Commerce Cloud.

-A Realm is a piece of the Salesforce Commerce Cloud that describes the aggregation of service (both software and hardware) that Salesforce provides to their customers.
-Further, a Realm contains instances, which are application infrastructure that includes Web servers, Application servers, and Database servers.
-Typically, a Realm consists of two groups: the primary instance group (PIG) and the secondary instance group (SIG).
+A realm is a piece of the Salesforce Commerce Cloud that describes the aggregation of service (both software and hardware) that Salesforce provides to its customers.
+Further, a realm contains instances (application infrastructure) that include web servers, application servers, and database servers.
+Typically, a realm consists of two groups: a primary instance group (PIG) and a secondary instance group (SIG).

-Each Realm can host as many sites as you want to create.
+Each realm can host as many sites as you want to create.
 There is no commercial impact on measurement system analysis (MSA).
-The calculation of the subscription fee depends on gross merchandise value (GMV) sum within a Realm.
+The calculation of the subscription fee depends on gross merchandise value (GMV) sum within a realm.
 Sites within a realm generally share an admin, development, and operations team.
-These sites can also share code (via their cartridge path) and business objects like product data, category structure, content library, and customers list.
+These sites can also share code (via their cartridge path) and business objects like product data, category structure, content library, and customer list.
 Each site comes with a dedicated inventory module.

-Designs of the data objects inside a Realm are shareable across all sites within the Realm and can be local to a specific site.
+The designs of data objects inside a realm are shareable across all sites and can be local to a specific site.
 For example:

 Each approach has its pros and cons.
 Let’s go through the details.

-Generally, all sites within a Realm share a merchandising team or at least reflect a business where the merchandising teams work collaboratively on schedules, processes, and priorities.
+Generally, all sites within a realm share a merchandising team or at least reflect a business where the merchandising teams work collaboratively on schedules, processes, and priorities.
 They also share an admin, development, and operations team.
-Code, jobs, processes, and functionality needs to be scheduled, prioritized, and configured in such a way to address the needs of all sites within the Realm.
-On the downside, creating individual control at site level in these areas is nearly impossible within a Realm due to inherent sharing, which is architected within the sites in a Realm.
+Code, jobs, processes, and functionality needs to be scheduled, prioritized, and configured in such a way to address the needs of all sites within the realm.
+On the downside, creating individual control at a site level in these areas is nearly impossible within a realm due to inherent sharing, which is architected within the sites in a realm.